BMDroid/ML_LinearRegression/README.md

 # ML_LinearRegression
-Implement the Linear Regression in Matlab and predict the profit of the bussiness related to the population of the city.
+Implement the Linear Regression in Matlab and predict the profit of the business related to the population of the city.

 ### 1. Be familiar with the data